-- (a) Equiton Loans to the Partnership from Equiton Partners in order to fund various activities of the Partnership.
+(a) Equiton Loans to the Partnership from Equiton Partners in order to fund various activities of the Partnership.
 The terms and conditions of such Equiton Loans will be determined at the time of making such loans, however, the Issuer anticipates such Equiton Loans will be interest only payable loans, with no fixed term, and will bear interest at a fixed annual rate of 5% payable monthly.
-Additionally, the Issuer anticipates the Equiton Loans will be repayable to Equiton Partners in cash or Class A LP Units (at the discretion of Equiton Partners) and will be assignable by Equiton Partners; and - (b) the issuance of Redeemable LP Units to Equiton Partners.
-The Redeemable LP Units will have a subscription price of \$10.00 per Redeemable LP Unit and will be redeemable, in whole or in part, at any time at the option of the Partnership at a price equal to the market value of such Redeemable LP Units, as determined by the General Partner from time to time.
+Additionally, the Issuer anticipates the Equiton Loans will be repayable to Equiton Partners in cash or Class A LP Units (at the discretion of Equiton Partners) and will be assignable by Equiton Partners; and

+The issuance of Redeemable LP Units to Equiton Partners.
+The Redeemable LP Units will have a subscription price per Redeemable LP Unit that is determined by the Trustees of the Issuer from time to time and set forth in the subscription agreement(s) entered into between Equiton Partners and the Issuer and will be redeemable, in whole or in part, at any time at the option of the Partnership at a price equal to the market value of such Redeemable LP Units, as determined by the General Partner from time to time.
 A holder of Redeemable LP Units will have the right to one vote for each Redeemable LP Unit held in respect of all matters to be decided by the Limited Partners.
 Holders of Redeemable LP Units shall be entitled to receive distributions per Redeemable LP Unit equal to the distributions per Class A LP Unit.
 The Redeemable LP Units will rank equal with the Class A LP Units in the event of liquidation of the Partnership.
+For each Redeemable LP Unit issued by the Partnership, the Issuer shall issue to such recipient one Special Voting Unit entitling such holder to one vote per Special Voting Unit at a meeting of Voting Unitholders.

 Equiton Partners, as the Asset Manager, will receive a financing fee of up to 1% of the outstanding principal amount of a first priority mortgage, up to 1.5% of the outstanding principal amount of any second mortgage or a line of credit and 1.5% of the principal amount of the Equiton Loans.
 Equiton Partners is a Related Party of the Issuer.
-See "Asset Management Agreement - Asset Manager Fees" and "Relationship Between the Issuer, the Equiton Agent, and Other Related Parties".
+See "Asset Management Agreement - Asset Manager Fees" and "Relationship Between the Issuer, the Agent, and Other Related Parties".